dkelly255/freshwater-fly-fishing/README.md

 - Freshwater Forum
     - Community/Discussion board where people can sign up to discuss & share experiences, photos, and questions around all aspects of the sport
     - Including everything from locations, techniques, catches, successes, failures and all other relevant areas
+    - To function as a dedicated specialist social network orientated around the sport of Fly Fishing
 - Expanding site contents/developing a sister-site focused on the promotion of Saltwater Fly Fishing
     - Fly fishing is currently primarily practiced in Freshwater in Ireland.
 The equipment design has been established around the generally smaller size and weight of fish in Freshwater relative to those found in saltwater
     - However recreational saltwater flyfishing is an area that has potential for growth in future - there are many species of saltwater fish that can also be in scope for flyfishing, and this can be a greatly expanding market with huge potential in future years